Official symbols and emblems

 The following guidelines apply:

-• the Coat of Arms is not to be used other than for government purposes
+• the NT Coat of Arms is not to be used other than for official ministerial purposes, approval must be sought from Protocol NT

-• greater use of the NT flag by private citizens is encouraged
+• greater use of the NT flag by the public is encouraged

 • the NT flag should not be used in a way which lowers the dignity of the flag